jimbender1976/rag_langflow_ollama_redis_milvus/README.md

 > **Note**
 > Or the model of your choice!

-6. You will need the following Docker images or more recent equivalents installed and running:
+6. You will need the following Docker images or more recent equivalents installed and have an instance running:
   - redis:7-alpine

 ## Create Flow